 Don’t worry if you are contemplating opting for an inter/multidisciplinary major, because colleges offer support systems in the form of peer advisors and skilled career counselors to help you understand career prospects open to you.
 The onside is that job requirements are evolving too – employers are now looking for candidates who have a well-rounded background and understanding of the changing landscapes.
 Imagine being a Computer Scientist who is able to consider the ethical/moral implications of creating a product.
 He/she/they are going to be more desirable to the company hiring computer scientists, rather than someone completely alienated from human thought and interactions.

-On the other hand, if you would like to delve deeper into two or more fields, you always have the option to double or triple major.
+On the other hand, if you would like to delve deeper into two or more fields, you always have the option to double major or triple major.
 Last resort: you can also change your major which is possible for most majors at most universities!